Canon 1D X vs 1D Mark IV

 Arguments in favor of the Canon EOS-1D Mark IV:

 - Less heavy: Has a lower weight (by 321g or 21 percent) and is thus easier to take along.

 - Longer lasting: Gets more shots (1500 versus 1120) out of a single battery charge.

 - More affordable: Was introduced into a lower priced category (26 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in October 2009).

-If the count of individual advantages (bullet points above) is taken as a guide, the 1DX emerges as the winner of the contest (7 : 4 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the count of relative strengths (bullet points above) is taken as a measure, the 1DX is the clear winner of the match-up (8 : 4 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.